lammps/lammps/doc/src/compute_msd_nongauss.rst

 drsquared = (dx\*dx + dy\*dy + dz\*dz) of atoms, and the second is the
 fourth power of these displacements drfourth = (dx\*dx + dy\*dy +
 dz\*dz)\*(dx\*dx + dy\*dy + dz\*dz), summed and averaged over atoms in the
 group.
-The 3rd component is the nonGaussian diffusion parameter NGP = 3\*drfourth/(5\*drsquared\*drsquared), i.e.
+The third component is the nonGaussian diffusion parameter NGP = 3\*drfourth/(5\*drsquared\*drsquared), i.e.

 .. math::